nusco/tutorials/docs/mac/step_six.md

 If you don't already have a terminal open, open one now:

-1. Open the **Launchpad** and locate the Boot2Docker icon.
+1. Open the **Launchpad** and locate the Docker Quickstart Terminal icon.

     ![Launchpad](/mac/images/applications_folder.png)

-2. Click the icon to launch a Boot2Docker terminal.
+2. Click the icon to launch a Docker Quickstart Terminal.

-3. Place your cursor at the prompt in the Boot2Docker terminal window.
+3. Place your cursor at the prompt in the Docker Quickstart Terminal window.

 4. Type `docker images` to list the images you currently have: